InvestMoat

 • Team Network Effects: Figma's real-time multiplayer canvas means every designer, PM, and developer on a team is embedded in shared component libraries and design systems.
 Migrating away doesn't just require one person to switch tools — it requires the entire organisation to migrate its institutional knowledge, design systems, and shared assets simultaneously.
 This network effect remains the strongest part of the moat and is not directly threatened by Claude Design.

 • System of Record for Design: At thousands of companies, Figma is the canonical source of truth for product design — brand guidelines, UI components, and interaction specs all live there.
-Dev Mode creates a direct design-to-developer handoff pipeline, making Figma structurally embedded in the software development lifecycle.
-Claude Design exports to HTML and Claude Code directly, creating a competing pathway, but years of accumulated organisational design assets remain in Figma and cannot be migrated cheaply.
+Dev Mode, Code Layers, and the Figma agent deepen the design-to-developer handoff on the canvas itself.
+Claude Design still offers a competing export path to Claude Code, but years of accumulated organisational design assets remain in Figma and cannot be migrated cheaply.

 AI-Vulnerable Moats